-In order to prepare and make sure everything is in order so that nothing is overlooked, there are several aspects of care to review with the new caregiver.
+To prepare and ensure everything is in order so that nothing is overlooked, there are several aspects of care to review with the new caregiver.

-Before the new caregiver arrives, it may be advisable to make up a written checklist – with a copy for the family member and a copy for the professional caregiver – so that nothing is left to chance due to miscommunication.
+Before the new caregiver arrives, it’s advisable to create a written checklist with a copy for the family member and a copy for the caregiver so that nothing is left to chance due to miscommunication.

-Food and Drink: Make sure to note any foods a senior should not have due to allergies, conflicts with medications, or to maintain their gastrointestinal health.
-Also let the caregiver know foods a senior particularly likes or dislikes.
+- Food and Drink: Make sure to note any foods a senior should not have due to allergies, conflicts with medications, or to maintain their gastrointestinal health.
+Also inform the caregiver of the foods your loved one likes or dislikes.
 Give special instructions, for example, if certain foods or drinks, such as those containing caffeine, should be avoided late in the day because they interfere with a senior’s sleep.

-If the senior will prepare his or her own food, what aspects of preparation are they are likely to need assistance with, or will meals need to be prepared entirely by the caregiver?
+- If the senior will prepare his or her own food, what aspects of preparation will they need need assistance with, or will meals need to be prepared entirely by the caregiver?
 If the senior needs help feeding him or herself, does that mean cutting the food into small pieces or actually helping get the food in his or her mouth?
 Does the senior have a preference on meal times – a late breakfast or an early dinner, for example?

-Medications: Instructions should be left for all medications which include the times they are to be taken, along with dosing instructions and any special instructions such as whether they take them with juice or water, etc. Since many senior home care providers cannot actually administer medications, make sure they are accessible and understood by the senior as much as possible.
+- Medications: Instructions should be left for all medications which include the times they are to be taken, along with dosing instructions and any special instructions such as whether they take them with juice or water, etc. Since many home care services cannot actually administer medications, make sure they are accessible and understood by the senior as much as possible.

-Home details and activities: What temperature should the house be kept at during the time they are there?
+- Home details and activities: What temperature should the house be kept at during the time they are there?
 Does the senior like the windows open?
 Will he or she want a blanket when sitting?
-Does the senior like to watch TV or movies, play board games or cards, or read books or newspapers?
-What are his or her preferences for types of movies, games, cards or reading materials?
+Does the senior like to watch TV or movies, play board games, or cards, or read books or newspapers?
+What are their preferences for types of movies, games, cards or reading materials?

-Are there any special things the senior needs to be reminded about when going out, like using a jacket, putting on sunscreen or taking snacks or water to assist with any medical conditions?
-Is getting regular exercise or increasing physical activity one of the goals the family member has by bringing senior home care providers into their home?
+- Are there any special things the senior needs to be reminded about when going out, like using a jacket, putting on sunscreen, or taking snacks or water to assist with medical conditions?
+Is getting regular exercise or increasing physical activity one of the goals the family member has by introducing an in-home caregiver?